gabrielazanova/ApiSolutionWolfpack/README.md

 The packs are identified by names.
 The relation wolfpacks has an id, a packname and a wolfname, representing a many to many relationship between Wolf and Pack.

-All tests of the endpoints are conducted with Postman.
-There is no SSL certificate, so when calling the api's the verification should be turned off.
+All tests of the endpoints are conducted with Postman with SSL verification turned off.

 ## Wolves